NSFAS applications are open!

 Once you have submitted your application, you will have to wait to hear the outcome.
-Some people wait a few weeks others have waited 6 months.
+Some people wait a few weeks, while others have waited six months.
 To understand why this can take so long, please read our article on how NSFAS works.

 Step 6: Accept your loan agreement